-To accomplish these functions, the following ingredients may be included depending on the formulation and product form:
+To accomplish these functions, the following dishwasher product ingredients may be included depending on the formulation and product form:

 SURFACTANT (nonionic) _ lowers the surface tension of water so that it will more quickly wet out the surfaces and the soils.
 Lowering the surface tension makes the water sheet off dishes and not dry in spots.
 The surfactant also helps remove and emulsify fatty soils like butter and cooking fat.
 Nonionic surfactants are used because they have the lowest sudsing characteristics.

 BUILDER (complex phosphates) _ combines with water hardness minerals (primarily calcium and magnesium) and holds them in solution so that the minerals cannot combine with food soils and so that neither the minerals themselves nor the mineral/food soil combination will leave insoluble spots or film on dishes.
 A builder helps maintain a desirable level of alkalinity, necessary for good soil removal.